cfcarnabiitkgp/AIE8/15_A2A_LangGraph/README.md

 Do this by creating a Simple Agent that can make API calls to the 🤖Agent Node above through the A2A protocol.

+##### ✅ Answer:

+Please check the notebook: [activity_1_langgraph_a2a_client.ipynb](activity_1_langgraph_a2a_client.ipynb).

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?

 ##### ✅ Answer:

+  An AgentCard is a machine-readable description of an agent's capabilities (similar to an OpenAPI specification).
+Based on the implementation in app/__main__.py:72-81, the core components are:

+  Required Fields:

+  1. name: A human-readable identifier for the agent (e.g., "General Purpose Agent")
+  2. description: A clear description of what the agent does and its purpose
+  3. url: The base URL where the agent service is hosted
+  4. version: The version of the agent (e.g., "1.0.0")
+  5. default_input_modes: The content types the agent can accept as input
+  6. default_output_modes: The content types the agent can produce as output
+  7. capabilities: An AgentCapabilities object that defines high-level features:
+    - streaming: Whether the agent supports streaming responses
+    - push_notifications: Whether the agent supports push notifications
+  8. skills: A list of AgentSkill objects, where each skill contains:
+    - id: Unique identifier for the skill
+    - name: Display name for the skill
+    - description: What the skill does
+    - tags: Keywords for categorizing the skill
+    - examples: Sample queries that demonstrate the skill

+  Two Types of AgentCards:

+  - Public AgentCard (/.well-known/agent.card.json): Publicly accessible without authentication
+  - Extended AgentCard (/agent.card.json): May require authentication and contain additional capabilities

+  The AgentCard enables agent discovery and allows clients to understand what an agent can do before interacting with it, forming the foundation of the A2A (Agent-to-Agent) Protocol.

 <br />